Updated: Oct 4, 2022

 After the painful but necessary elimination stage, I like to step back and consider the piece as a whole again.
 It is saying what I want it to, and I am happy with the quality of the individual sentences I have kept, but how is the structure?
 Is it balanced?
 Is the plot or thought progression consistent?
 How is it to read: are sections too dense or too too simple?
 And finally, is it ready yet?
 If any of these questions indicate a need for further revision I either get to it or repeat my first two steps.

 These are just some ideas, my favorite techniques, but there are endless ways to revise.
 My favorite thing to do is save first drafts and compare how they were to the end product.
 I have never regretted the changes I make.
 Revision as a common practice among writers did not really take off until recently, but it seems essential in producing my best work.
 Whether you experience the same relief or end up liking your original work better, revision is a priceless opportunity to push yourself and your work and can a beneficial exercise in finding the best way to say what you mean.

-About the author: I am a book-obsessed, college student living and studying out of the back of my truck.
+About the author: Sierra Spader is a book-obsessed, college student living and studying out of the back of my truck.
 As an English major, I spend most of my days reading and writing but still grab every chance I can do it for fun!